Skip to main content

 How do I create new label templates?

 You can also create your own templates.
-You have an option to create one from scratch.
-Click 'Add new label template' in the top navigation bar.
+Click "Add new label template" in the top navigation bar.

 You can either start with a blank template or build on an existing template attached to a project.